 A Ski holiday in the Alps is a classic, but do you know all the resorts?
 There are many different options from La Plagne to Morzine, from Les Gets to St Anton.
 It can be hard to make the right decision to ensure you experience the best possible ski holiday.
 But if you’re well-informed about the variety of options, it should make your decision much easier.
-In this article I will introduce five of these.
+In this article I will introduce five fantastic locations.

 The stunning ski resort of Morzine, France is situated just 50 miles from Geneva airport.
 It’s a quaint little town that’s surrounded by an abundance of snow-covered trees and mountains.